josdejong/workerpool/README.md

 ## Publish

-- Describe changes in HISTORY.md
+- Describe changes in HISTORY.md.
 - Update version in package.json, run `npm install` to update it in `package-lock.json` too.
-- Push to Github
+- Push to GitHub.
-- Deploy to npm via `npm publish`
+- Deploy to npm via `npm publish`.
 - Add a git tag with the version number like:
   ```
   git tag v1.2.3